QGrain/Matlab-Music/Music_Player-API.md

 - envelope: An envelope array.
 - one_sec_index: The index pointing at the envelop's one second point.
 Because the envelope relies on the absolute time, not on the beat time so this is important.
 - harm_coef: Harmonic coefficient array.
-- key: Frequency of this s,ound.
-Function returns zeros when key `NULL`.
+- key: Frequency of this beat of sound.
+Function returns zeros when key `NULL`, which help express the short pause in the song.
 - fs: Sampling frequency.

 **Return**: A array containing the samples of a sound.
-It's length is dependent on the sampling rate.
+It's length is dependent on the sampling rate and length of envelope vector.

+**Note**: The envelope array might represent time less than a sec.
+So `one_sec_index` might be greater than `length(envelope)`.

-The implement of the function's main responsibility is to adapt the envelope array to the sample rate.
+The implement of the function's main responsibility is to adapt the envelope array to the sample rate and synthesize a beat of sound.

 For the same `envelope` and `one_sec_index`, the `soundGene` 's return should be the same size.

-## audioVectComp
+### audioVectComp

 This compositor is responsible for mixing the array of sounds (the return array of the soundGene) into a song vector.